 Engineering and geological surveys typically include drilling of exploratory boreholes, sampling of various geological sediments; geophysical surveys (continuous seismic-acoustic profiling, side-scan sonar, etc.).
 These surveys are associated with the following impacts: air and underwater noise pollution (from ships, drilling and from seismic surveys), petrochemical pollution (leaks from ships and equipment), light pollution from ships and drilling platforms, physical disturbance, risks of strikes with vessels, destruction of benthic habitats, and short-term increase of the water turbidity.

-The next stages of oil production are associated with high risk of oil and other petrochemical pollution, including accidental spills, physical disturbance and destruction of habitats caused by installation of platforms and shipping, noise pollution both underwater and in the air (from helicopters), disturbance of the ice cover and light pollution.
+The next stages of oil production are associated with high risk of oil and other petrochemical pollution, including accidental spills, physical disturbance and destruction of habitats caused by installation of platforms and shipping, noise pollution both underwater and in the air (from helicopters), disturbance of the ice cover, and light pollution.
 We consider gas-condensate production in the same category as oil production because from the conservation concern and environmental impact perspective they are more similar to each other compared to the gas production.

-Example: Prirazlomnaya oil platform in the Pechora Sea, Russia; shelf production in Norway and Alaska
+Example: Prirazlomnaya oil platform in the Pechora Sea, Russia; shelf production in Norway and Alaska.

 Assessment findings:

 Marine mammals.
 Source of significant concern for marine mammals in most of the important habitats.
-Source of notable concern in some less spatially restricted areas: can only be undertaken on a limited scale, when regular animal concentration areas are avoided, and robust monitoring is installed.
+Source of notable concern in some less spatially restricted areas where it can only be undertaken on a limited scale, when regular animal concentration areas are avoided, and robust monitoring is installed.

 Seabirds.
 Seabirds are among the most vulnerable wildlife in relation to acute impacts of oil spills.
-This activity is a significant concern if takes place within 100 km of seabird colonies or in the areas of mass or regular bird concentrations like moulting, stopover, and wintering sites, as the impacts of potential spills and associated oil spill response operations can affect larger areas.
-It is a source of notable concern in other habitats and requires all the environmental requirements to be observed and robust monitoring installed.
+This activity is a source of significant concern if takes place within 100 km of seabird colonies or in areas of mass or regular bird concentrations like moulting, stopover, and wintering sites, as the impacts of potential spills and associated oil spill response operations can affect larger areas.
+It is a source of notable concern in other habitats where all environmental requirements are observed and robust monitoring is installed.
 Importantly, these habitats are also sensitive to potential impacts, but they need to be delineated more precisely at regional and local scales through dedicated studies.

 Fish.
-Source of notable concern for most CFs: can take place on a limited scale, adhering to existing environmental standards and best practices, and with appropriate monitoring.
-There is significant concern for some well-defined and spatially limited habitats such as local forms of the White-Sea herring or estuarine anadromous fish complexes.
+Source of notable concern for most CFs where it can take place on a limited scale, adhering to existing environmental standards and best practices, and with appropriate monitoring.
+Source of significant concern for some well-defined and spatially limited habitats such as local forms of the White-Sea herring or estuarine anadromous fish complexes.

 Benthos.
 Source of significant concern due to habitat sensitivity and scale of potential harm.